osama206/atomic-blog/README.md

 ### SlowComponent and Counter

-Demonstrates how performance issues can arise with slow components and how to manage them using memoization and optimization techniques.
+Demonstrates how performance issues can arise with slow components and how to manage them using memoization and optimization techniques

 ## Credits